Poverty, it turns out, is etched into our DNA.

-Cohen explains that in research regarding cold outcomes, scientists must measure whether a person was infected by the disease in the first place, and then measure that person's immune response to the disease.
-It's rare for both systems to be affected by the same variable, Cohen says.
-But that's what is happening here.
+Cohen explains that in research regarding cold outcomes, scientists must measure whether a person was infected by the disease in the first place, and then measure that person’s immune response to the disease.
+It’s rare for both systems to be affected by the same variable (in this case, economic status), Cohen says.
+But that’s what is happening here.

 “And we virtually never find that,” Cohen says.

 Cohen says the research hasn’t found anything more specific than socioeconomic status during childhood to correlate with these health outcomes.
 That is, he and his team tried to control for factors like divorce, home stability, the likelihood of people of low socioeconomic status smoking or drinking later in life, body mass index, and so on.
 No other variable correlated with decreased telomere length or cold outcomes.